Alii-afk/Syed-Ali-Haider-Portfolio/README.md

 |--------|-------------|
 - [wp-ices-attendees](https://github.com/Alii-afk/wp-ices-attendees.git) – Manage conference attendees with CSV export
 - [wp-currency-rate-converter](https://github.com/Alii-afk/wp-currency-rate-converter.git) – Manage Admin-defined exchange rates with live frontend shortcode for user conversions.
-- [wp-nutrition-label-generator](https://alihaiderhamadani.com/wp-nutrition-label-generator) -  A WordPress plugin that uses a shortcode to display a form where users can enter product details to generate a professional nutrition label for use on product packaging.
+- [wp-nutrition-label-generator](https://github.com/Alii-afk/wp-nutrition-label-generator) -  A WordPress plugin that uses a shortcode to display a form where users can enter product details to generate a professional nutrition label for use on product packaging.
 Ideal for food businesses and manufacturers needing compliant, customizable labels.
+- [wp-twillo-phone-number-manager](https://github.com/Alii-afk/wp-twillo-phone-number-manager) - A WordPress plugin that allows users, sellers, and guests to register their Twilio phone numbers, and sends SMS notifications via Twilio when an order is placed.
+Integrates with WooCommerce checkout and user/product metadata.
 ---

 ## 🧱 Laravel Projects